K4ys4r/webdev-wonders/README.md

 A tutorial shows how to truncate text in both method CSS & javascript.

+### _variables-swap_

+A tutorial shows how to perform variables swapping by different methods.

 ## Installation

 Clone the repository and start exploring!